 buy ultra cheap mugs (I got these for 9 for £4.99) and dress them in their new winter jumpers.

 I am happily married with two wonderful sons.
-I work two nights a week as a radiographer.
+I work full-time as a radiographer.
 I like to make stuff.
 Cardmaking, knitting, crochet.
-I'll try anything crafty.I also have an unhealthy love of maths, I did a degree for fun.
+I'll try anything crafty.I also have an unhealthy love of maths: I did a degree for fun.

 I post on my blog in the hope that I will inspire others to create.
 I am more than happy for you to be inspired by anything I post, and make it your own.
 Likewise, I get inspiration from all sorts of sources including the blogs of other crafters, although I would never knowingly directly copy another's work I visit so many blogs I pick up inspiration all over the place.
 Please know that if you are in my blog lists then you inspire me.